DataFire/Integrations/integrations/generated/epa_gov_air/README.md

   * p_act `string` (values: Y, N, A): Active Permits/Facilities Flag.
 Provide Y or N to filter results to facilities with active permits.
   * p_maj `string` (values: Y, N): Major Facility Flag.
 Enter Y to restrict results to Major facilities only.
   * p_mact `string`: CAA Maximum Achievable Control Technology (MACT) Subpart codes (alpha ID between 1 and 7 characters) applicable to the facility.
+  * p_nsps `string`: Air Programl New Source Performance Standards (NSPS)  Subpart Code Search.
+One or more valid Air Program NSPS Program codes cand be passed.
+  * p_nspsm `string`: Air Programl New Source Performance Standards Minors (NSPSM) Subpart Code Search.
+One or more valid Air Program NSPSM Subpart codes can be passed.
   * p_prog `string`: Air Program Code Filter.
 Enter one or more Air program codes to filter results.
 Provide multiple values as a comma-delimited list.
   * p_fea `string` (values: W, N): Formal Enforcement Actions [within / not within] specified date range indicator.
 The date range is determined by parameters p_fead1 and p_fead2 or by parameter p_feay.
   * p_feay `number` (values: 1, 2, 3, 4, 5): Years (1 to 5) Range.
 This value is used to create a date range for Formal Enforcement Actions (FEA).
 Used along with p_fea (which indicates whether to look within or outside of the date range) to find FEAs within (or not within) the number of years specified.